 - The Physic Garden gift shop stocks stylish garden accessories, books and jars of the garden’s own honey

 - There’s an active programme of workshops and talks.
-In 2015, Chantal Coady, founder of Rococco Chocolate, gave a talk on how to ‘Become Your Own Chocolate Expert’.
+For example, Chantal Coady, founder of Rococco Chocolate, gave a talk on how to ‘Become Your Own Chocolate Expert’.

 - If you buy annual RHS Membership, you gain free entry into the Physic Garden at specified times